richfitz/simplemcmc/README.md

 > Simple MCMC With Templates

+**This is not meant to be used for anything.
+This is just to illustrate how one might use C++ templates to avoid hassles with using function pointers.**

 This is an example of using templates to make a function that needs functions (e.g. an MCMC sampler, optimiser, etc) work easily enough in R + Rcpp.
 See the demo package at [tests/testthat/demo](tests/testthat/demo) for use in a package (the important bit is the `LinkingTo` field in the [DESCRIPTION](tests/testthat/demo/DESCRIPTION).
 The package also has the same example in `src` and `R` (which would be the model if you had a sampler that you wanted to use multiple times within a single package).

-Simple MCMC With Templates

 ## Installation